+The Audit Committee's remit includes responsibility to evaluate the organisation's risk management and to consider and make recommendations to the Board on the risk register and the measures identified to manage risk.
 The Audit Committee is required to report to the Board on internal controls and alert the Board members to any emerging issues.
 In addition, the Committee oversees internal audit, external audit and management as required in its review of internal controls.
 The Committee is therefore well placed to provide advice to the Board on the effectiveness of the internal control system, including the Care Inspectorate's system for managing risk.
+The Committee had required that it receives an updated summary risk register on a biannual basis.